|2016-2017 Grants Funded|

-In the past these grants were know as “Traditional Teacher Grants”.
+In the past, these grants were known as “Traditional Teacher Grants”.
 These grants are now named the ” Karen Wessel Barr Traditional Teacher Grants” in honor of the devoted parent and ABC/25 Foundation school liaison that worked diligently to make sure that all students in the district were able to receive an exceptional learning experience.

 Marian Elliott Excellence in Education Teacher Grants

 Through a generous endowment from former District 25 teacher Marian Elliott, we are able to provide the Marian Elliott Excellence in Education Teacher Grants (ME).
 Ms. Elliott’s intent for the use of the funds was “to support teacher grants for enhancing student learning experiences.”
 These grants differ from the KWB Teacher Grants in that the proposals are larger in scale, typically with budgets between $1,500 and $3,000.
 (Please click on Marion’s image to read about this wonderful educator.)
 This year (2015-16) we funded Nine Marian Elliott Excellence in Education Teacher Grants, totaling $21,032.

 The Foundation typically awards this grant to fund large-scale initiatives across District 25.
 The grant is shared equally among the elementary and middle schools.
 These funds have been used to purchase such items as: